 Hi Everyone!
 I am so excited to show you how to make a classic quilt block, the sailboat block.
 The sailboat block is easy and fun.

-You can use the sailboat block in a quilt, wall hanging, pillow or other projects.
-It's an easy block to personalize in a number of ways to create an awesome baby quilt, boy quilt or nautical themed nursery.
+You can use the sailboat block in an entire quilt, wall hanging, pillow or other projects.
+It's an easy block to personalize in a number of ways to create a baby quilt, a boy quilt or a nautical-themed nursery.
 To make a quilt using this block, check out our sailboat quilt tutorial.

 Have fun choosing the fabric for the colorful boats.
 This block can be used as a fabric scrap stash buster since the boats and the sails can be any color.